textext/textext/docs/source/install/linux-beta.rst

 ==============================

 1. Download the most recent **preview** package from https://github.com/textext/textext/releases
-2. Extract the package and change to the created directory.
+2. Extract the package and change into the created directory.
 3. Run :bash:`setup.py` with (**Important!!**) specification of the path to your |Inkscape| executable from your terminal: